uwcirg/logserver/README.md

 implementation guide.

 ## Event Schema
-**logserver** is agnostic to the format, provided it's valid JSON.
+**logserver** is agnostic to the format, provided it is valid JSON.
 Any number of database tables can be used, but only the single `events` table is built in, containing a PostgreSQL JSONB column,  `event`.